AI-Prompt-Genius/AI-Prompt-Genius/docs/Privacy.md

 **Is there any other data that is shared?**

 Unless you explicitly share that data using the "share link" button, no data leaves your device.
 It is all stored in local storage, even exports to pdf/png/md.

+**What if I click on an advertisement?**
+If you click on an advertisement, you will be subject to that website's privacy policy.

 ### [r/ChatGPTPromptGenius](https://www.reddit.com/r/ChatGPTPromptGenius) Subreddit FAQ